-Stata has determined that you have a valid Stata license, but the license does not apply to the version of Stata that you are trying to run.
+Stata has determined that you have a valid license, but the license does not apply to the version that you are trying to run.

 The most common reason for this message is that you have a license for Stata/BE but you are trying to run Stata/SE or Stata/MP, or you have a license for Stata/SE but you are trying to run Stata/MP.
-If any of these is the case, insert the installation DVD, run the installer again, choose Modify, click on the Next button, and choose the appropriate edition.
+If any of these is the case, run the installer again, choose Modify, click on the Next button, and choose the appropriate edition.